 Eligibility

-Association corps programs (by invitation only)
+Association corps program (by invitation only)

 Preliminary information may be obtained by contacting Marianne Moffatt at Barnett House.
 E-mail: marianne.moffatt@ata.ab.ca.
 Telephone: 780-447-9427 (from Edmonton) or 1-800-232-7208 (from elsewhere in Alberta).